 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

 Is Lake Como worth visiting??
-Seriously?!
+Seriously, what sort of ridiculous question is that?!
 Haha, I imagine a couple of my readers are picking their collective jaws off the floor at this very second.

 As travelers, we’ve all heard of Lake Como.

 In case your memory needs refreshing (doubt it), Lake Como is the upscale and glitzy resort area located in the Alps region of northern Italy, specifically Lombardy.